simon-wh/66-Days/Portfolio A/Documentation Requirements.md

 To give you an idea of the complexity and detail expected in your portfolio, this whole section should occupy approximately 4 pages of A4.

-##### Development Testing
-Select a core function/component of the system, providing a short justification of why you have selected that particular element.
-This would typically be a crucial method at the heart of the system.
-Draw up a table detailing the test cases used to fully and comprehensively test that function/component.
-We are looking for specific input and output data values.
-You should aim to provide as complete testing coverage as possible of that core component.
-This section must not exceed a single sheet of A4 – we are more interested in quality than quantity !

 ##### OO Design & UML
+Provide a high-level architecture diagram of your application.
+The diagram should make clear if you are building a client-server application, or a stand alone application.
+It should include relevant external systems (if applicable) your application depends on.

+For the diagram, add two or three paragraphs that explain what the meaning of the components represented in the diagram.

-Provide a sample of a static and a dynamic UML modelling aspect of your system.
+Provide one example of a static and a dynamic UML modelling aspect of your system.

 Together with the diagram provide a section of written text that describes:
 -	The context within which you created this diagram.
 This might for example be the use case that you were working on or modelling.
 -	The motivation behind your choice of this particular aspect.
 This might be due to a challenging design decision or uncertainty about the relationship of domain concepts.
 -	A brief reflection on the modelling choices you made and any knowledge that you gained from this model.

 This section must not exceed 3 pages of A4, including the diagrams and their respective analysis.

+##### Development Testing
+With reference to the architecture diagram in the previous section, describe your test strategy for each component.
+For example, unit test and integration tests on back and front end.

+List testing frameworks you will use to develop those tests.

+Describe challenges that affect the testability of the components and what you will do to overcome these.

+This section must not exceed a single sheet of A4.